Metavibez4L/Metavibez4L/README.md

 ## 📈 BVP Tokenomics Summary
 - 🔒 1B Max Supply | No burns | No rewards staking | Tier-based experiential access
-- 🔁 Buy/Sell Tax (10%/15%) routed to ops, LP, and staking access pools
+- 🔁 Buy/Sell Tax (10%/15%) "Liqudity Only" routed to ops, LP, and staking access pools
 - 🪙 Deployed on Arbitrum Sepolia (original) and Arbitrum (wrapped) with planned multichain expansion

 ## 🌐 What I'm Building Next